Bulletin #4805, Recognizing the Signs of Farm Family Stress

 Signs of Depression or Suicidal Intent

 The greater the number of signs of stress a farm family member is exhibiting, the greater the concern should be.
 In addition, if farm family members are exhibiting the following signs of depression or suicidal intent, it is important that they get help as soon as possible.
 Many of these are signs and symptoms of fatigue and stress.
 But when there are multiple signs—particularly cries for help—they should be taken seriously.
-Also, if there are significant changes in the way someone typically functions, they may need immediate help or intervention, such as a medical evaluation.
+Also, if there are significant changes in the way someone typically functions, they may need immediate help or intervention, like being taken to the Emergency Room where they can receive help and support.

 - Appearance: Sad face, slow movements, unkempt appearance, lack of facial expression